 For as the Scriptures teach, “But it is God who executes judgment, putting down one and lifting up another,” (Psalm 75:7).

-Although is true that Karl Marx noticed this effect in capitalism.
-It is not true that it only exists in capitalism.
-Fact: it exists in every economic system to date.
+It is true that Karl Marx noticed this effect in capitalism.
+However, it is not true that it only exists in capitalism.
+Fact: it exists in every economic system to date – it is deeply embedded in the fabric of nature.
 This is because God will always be in control of the economic system.
+And God does not desire economic equality.
 The results of the product of creativity will often favor the more creative.
 “For the laborer deserves his wages,” (Luke 10:7).

 Admittedly, the precise meaning of Jesus’s words are not the most clear.
 But natural theology (from sociology, economics, etc.) tells us something.